emmaleitao/DalMarine-R/Lesson Outlines/Lesson1_RBasics.md

     > Area <- Height*Width
     > Area
     [1] 8

+<h2> Functions </h2>

+Functions are simply are commands that we can use to calculate specific outputs.
+There are many built-in functions in R (and in packages you can download) that we will use.
+You can also make your own functions, but for now, I want to introduce the structure and terminolofy of functions.

+Let's do a small example where we want to calculate the mean of two numbers.

+    > x <- 3
+    > y <- 7

+Our numbers are x and y.
+We can use the mean function: mean().
+The "arguments" of this function go inside the brackets.
+Arguments essentially mena your inputs/specifications for the function.

+    > mean(x,y)
+    [1] 5

+Generally, its arguments constitute the input and their return values their output.

+Here are some common functions:

+- mean()
+- sd() - standard deviation
+- max()
+- min()
+- sum()
+- getwd() - returns current working directory
+- setwd() - sets current working directiory

+As we work more in R and practice, we will see more functions and even begin to write our own!

 <h2>Types of Data</h2>

 The data stored in R can be classified as various types of data.
 Let's go over the most common types of data.
 Keep in mind that everything in R is an "Object".

-Hint: if you are unsure what type your data is, use class() and put the data you're interested in inside the brackets.
+Hint: if you are unsure what type your data is, use the function class() and put the data you're interested in inside the brackets.

 <h4> Logicals </h4>